 Can a seller transfer only part of a credit?

-Transferability rules allow transferring all or a specified portion of an eligible credit, subject to how the credit is determined and how the election rules apply.
+In general, yes — transferability allows transferring all or a specified portion of an eligible credit, subject to how the credit is determined and how the election/property rules apply (high level).

 Can one credit be sold to multiple buyers?